 Nominations

-The following positions are open for nominations to be elected at the business meeting of the 2023 Diocesan Convention.
-Please read through the following open positions and, should you feel led, submit your nominations using the button at the bottom of the page.
-Nominations may be made only by the Bishop, Clerical and Lay Delegates, Vestries, and any other person authorized by Canon.
-See Rule 8.01.
-Nominations are due by Friday, January 6, 2023.
-For further assistance with nominations after this date, please email The Rev. Canon Michelle Bolt at mwbolt@dioet.org.
+The following positions will be open for nominations beginning November 11, 2024.
+These positions will be elected at the business meeting of the 41st Diocesan Convention.
+Please read through the following positions and, should you feel led, submit your nominations using the button at the bottom of each section beginning November 11, 2024.

 Bishop and Council